antonioscalaunina/ANTI-FASc/README.md

    - A mesh generator

-   - The computation (through the use of the code k223d https://github.com/s-murfy/k223d, see Herrero and Murphy 2018, GJI) of a matrix containing all the interdistances among nodes for the computed mesh
+   - The computation of a matrix containing all the interdistances among nodes for the computed mesh

    - The computation of a grid of rupture barycenters optimised to minimize the repetition of similar rupture areas during the nex stage.
 This grid depends on magnitude binning and prescribed scaling law(s)

+More details about the preprocess modules can be found in the file preprocess/preprocess_readme.md

 2 - Rupture areas computation: